briansimiyuj/doctor-appointment-app/README.md

       4. Create a Reason component and mount it on the Modal Body component
         a.
 It will have a text area to input the reason for cancellation
         b.
 If the reason is empty, show an error message

+      5. Create a Confirmation checkbox component and mount it on the Modal Body component
+        a.
+It will have a checkbox to confirm the cancellation
+        b.
+If the checkbox is not checked, show an error message

 ### Settings Context